 Renting a bicycle isn’t just a practical way to get around the island, it’s also a great way to spend the day.

 Some ideas of where to visit during your bike trip are Punta Cocos and Punta Mosquito.
-Check out numbers #6 and #7 on this list to find out why these two are great places to visit.
+Check out numbers #6 and #7 on this list to find out more about them.

 For Punta Mosquito, you can only go up to a certain point, but it saves you from having to walk quite a long distance.
-Other than those two places, just cycle around and get lost!
+Other than those two places, just cycle around and get lost (in the best way)!

 #3 Admire the bioluminescent plankton in the ocean

 If you’re looking to add some magic to your life, this experience definitely will!